 Its customer representatives know what they are talking about and are very courteous.
 They expertly guide you through your problems well.
 You can reach them through online chat, email, and phone.
 So, it is no surprise that Questrade won the 2019 DALBAR Seal for Service Excellence.

 However, I would like to point out that Questrade’s customer service has been getting a lot of negative feedback in recent months.
 It is likely due to an overwhelming number of new customers joining the platform and not enough customer service agents to cater to them.
 My experience tells me that the discount broker will scale and adapt to the issue.

 Virtual Brokers Customer Service

-Virtual Brokers’ website has been applauded for the intuitive layout that makes it easier for you to navigate to where you need.
+Virtual Brokers’ website has been applauded for its intuitive layout that makes it easier for you to navigate to where you need it.
 The platform also offers access to a customer support team that you can reach through phone, email, and live chat on its website.

 Unfortunately, customer service for Virtual Brokers has been a consistent pain point for its users.
 Virtual Brokers is easy to navigate if you understand what you are looking at, but there is not much you can do with a trading platform as a newcomer without adequate customer support.

 There are several Reddit discussions regarding Virtual Brokers’ customer service and other flaws that are delayed by—no surprise there—incompetent customer service.

 At a time when customer service is becoming increasingly crucial, Virtual Brokers is at a significant disadvantage.
 While Questrade has recently had its fair share of troubles with customer service, it has a reputation for resolving customer problems without too many delays.